SoCFPGA-learning/Chameleon96/Projects/5_Knight_Rider_effect/README.md

 Quartus & Qsys project
 --------------------

-I'm using the previous project tutorial number 4 as a template.
+I used the project tutorial number 4 as a template.

 Platform designer (Qsys) project did not change.
 Inside project folder you can find the preloader file used for this example (preloader-mkpimage.bin).